spotify/apollo/apollo-http-service/README.md

 * We use a property named `mainClass` to refer to our main class.
 This will be used later.
 * Under the `dependencyManagement` we import all the Apollo artifact versions through the `apollo-bom` artifact.
 For more information about importing managed dependencies, see the [Maven documentation](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Importing_Dependencies).
-* We add `logback-classic` as a runtime dependency to get log output.
-Any [SLF4J](http://www.slf4j.org/) compatible logging implementation would do.
 * We configure the compiler plugin to target JDK 8.
 * We configure the `maven-dependency-plugin` to copy all runtime dependency jars into `${project.build.directory}/lib`.
 These will be referenced from the main artifact.
 * We configure `maven-jar-plugin` to add the classpath jars to the manifest, prefixed with `lib/` along with the `MainClass` entry to use our main class.